rnietoe/Training/docs/AWS/05-Security.md

 * **AD Connector**
 * **Simple AD**

 These solutions also enable users to sign into AWS applications such as Amazon WorkSpaces and Amazon QuickSight with their AD credentials.
 Developers who don’t need AD can use Amazon **Cloud Directory** to create cloud-scale directories that organize and manage hierarchical information such as organizational charts, course catalogs, and device registries.
-Amazon **Cognito** user pools offer mobile and web application developers Internet-scale user directories with integrated sign-up and sign-in.

 ## RAM

-**R**esource **A**ccess **M**anagement shares AWS resources with other AWS accounts.
+Resource Access Management shares AWS resources with other AWS accounts.

 1. Create a resource share
 2. Choose the resources type to add to the resource share